samsmithnz/SoftwareAdvice/01-Chapter1.md

 **You need to adapt your organization/processes to DevOps.** Don't think that you can adopt DevOps to your processes.
 More often than not, that leads to transformation failure.
 This isn't a case of "that wouldn't work here".
 That is rubbish.
 You have to imagine "what if", and you can get there.
 If Microsoft can manage this massive change, any organization can.

+## Culture
+The most important part of DevOps.
+Main points:
+1. Take the science seriously, but don't be overly prescriptive
+2. Stop celebrating activity, start celebrating results
+3. You cannot cheat shipping
+4. Build the culture you want, and you'll get the behavior you're after

 ## What not to do

 - If you think you can adopt DevOps with a new tool, you will be disappointed.